aertslab/CREsted-paper/README.md

 **CREsted applied to mouse motor cortex scATAC-seq data.**

 [Model training and evaluation](https://github.com/aertslab/CREsted/blob/main/docs/tutorials/model_training_and_eval.ipynb) and [enhancer code analysis](https://github.com/aertslab/CREsted/blob/main/docs/tutorials/enhancer_code_analysis.ipynb) notebooks for this dataset are found as tutorial notebooks in the CREsted repository.
+Additional notebooks for main figure reproducability are found in this folder.

 ## Figure 3